 Other things to make the transition to mobile computing include dual-display and mirroring capabilities.
 This means you can have a good-sized screen when you are at your office base, and use other people’s screens for presentations on the road.

 The battery life has been significantly improved by using new longer-life batteries and Mac OS 8.6’s much-improved power handling.
-The PowerBook battery can now last up to five hours – and, if you use both battery bays, you can double that to ten.
-Using both batteries does mean that you need to take out the DVD drive.
+The PowerBook battery can now last up to five hours – and, if you use both battery bays, you can double that to 10.

 Rather than using a PC card to decode the DVD MPEG data, the hardware is actually on the motherboard.
 This is great for the 400MHz machines, but the 333MHz machine will need a third-party PC card decoder and DVD drive to add this function.
 Even with a single battery it is quite possible to watch two full-length DVD movies, which should make transatlantic flights more bearable.

 Floppy-disk drives are no longer an option.
 The theory being that if you are still using such ancient technology, you won’t be using this cutting-edge machine.
 A fair point, in my opinion.
 If you still require floppies, you can always use the new USB connections available with this machine.

 These add far more connectivity to the PowerBook, making it possible among other things to use the iMac mouse with it.
 More significantly, peripherals like USB scanners, printers, ISDN terminal adaptors and dozens of other devices are now accessible to PowerBook users.